|

 Enterprises in January 2004.
 BCA's division of Sennett still prints

-stamps, but they now use the 'S' Sennett prefix.
+stamps, but from 2004 to 2015 they used the 'S' Sennett prefix for most issues.

 D: Dittler Brothers Incorporated